-3.4.1 The employer shall provide the arborist in charge of performing a job briefing with available information on the known hazards pertaining to each job.
+- 3.4.1 The employer shall provide the qualified arborist in charge of performing a job briefing with available information on the known hazards pertaining to each job. - 3.4.2 Prior to the beginning of work, the arborist in charge shall ensure that hazards pertaining to the work or task at hand are identified and that measures are taken to reduce, eliminate, or avoid the identified hazards.